This page documents an effort to use an Arduino (and more generically, AVR mega microcontrollers) as a KISS TNC.

 I have a couple of other op amps I have not tried in this config yet, but I expect they will work fine.
 I tried using an LM386, but the MINIMUM gain of that chip is 20 (+13dB), where I was originally looking for something far more modest (3-6dB).

-In the left-hand image, you can see the small amplitude of packet audio coming in, and its amplified version.
-In the right-hand image, you can see how very much louder the open-squelch static is than the packet audio.
+The left-hand image shows packet audio being received.
+The right-hand image shows the reception of open-squelch static.
+You can see how very much louder that static is than the packet audio.
 You can also see that the amplified version of the noise is clipping pretty hard, and that the clipping levels are not symmetrical (that is, it clips at about 1.3 volts on the low end and 4.4 volts on the high end).

 From an email exchange with Zilvinas LY2SS, I realized that my waffling on the bias circuit (in the history below) leaves it unclear how the KISS TNC demo should be wired up.
 When I first started using the BeRTOS code, I re-wired my circuit to match the schematic on the BeRTOS website, which uses the +5VDC pin as the source.
 Even though the power from the USB port on my PC is very noisy, I am still able to get excellent decoding results.